-Free disposal of your vehicle is guaranteed as long as the vehicle is largely complete (i.e. still has its engine, gearbox, bodywork, wheels, and if appropriate a catalytic converter) and is free of additional waste.
+Free disposal of your vehicle is guaranteed as long as the vehicle is largely complete.
+This means it still has its engine, gearbox, bodywork, wheels and catalytic converter (if appropriate) and is free of additional waste.

-If you cannot take the car to the ATF then the scheme will be able to advise you of their collection services.
+If you cannot take the car to an ATF then the scheme will be able to advise you of their collection services.

-If your vehicle is not listed as belonging to a scheme you should contact the vehicle manufacturer/importer directly who will give you details of their arrangements.
-If this cannot be done then you should contact cartakeback.
+If your vehicle is not listed as belonging to a scheme, you should contact the vehicle manufacturer/importer directly.